jsharonk/lady-reduce/README.md

 1. Practice using Array.prototype.reduce by writing a little program that answers the question: "am I anemic?"
 2. Practice TDD by writing a test for my program using Mocha.
+3. Practice writing README.md by writing one for the time.